Close

 How to Think Like an Entrepreneur

-What does it take to be a successful entrepreneur?
+How can you cultivate a business mindset to set yourself up for success?
 In this article, we look at some daily strategies and habits you can adopt to help you think like an entrepreneur.

 The word entrepreneur comes from the Old French word 'entreprendre', which means to undertake or to do something.
 It dates back as far as 1730, when it was used by Irish-French economist Richard Cantillon.